galeone/igor/README.md

 ### First

-In gorm `First` is used to get the first record, with or without a second parameter that is the primary key value.
+In GORM `First` is used to get the first record, with or without a second parameter that is the primary key value.

 In igor this is not possible. `First` works only with 2 parameter.